 The current tax model uses a statistical match to IRS data to impute data for mortgage interest information.
 Beginning with the 2010 CPS ASEC, questions were added on the presence of a mortgage5 and used in the CPS ASEC tax model - these questions are included in Appendix A. Results of switching to CPS ASEC mortgage information in the tax model are shown in Table 3.
 The weighted percentage of tax units who are expected to file taxes is slightly lower3.
 For nonzero AGI, the mean AGI was not significantly different, while the mean taxable income decreased, for nonzero taxable incomes.
-The percentage of units that are eligible for the Child Tax Credit is slightly increased, while the percentage of units that are eligible for the Earned Income Tax Credit is not statistically different.
+The percentage of units that are eligible for the Child Tax Credit is not statistically different.
 The mean credit amount for the Child Tax Credit increased slightly, while the mean credit amount for the Earned Income Tax Credit is not statistically different.
-Finally, the mean federal tax after credits decreased slightly when the new mortgage data was used.
+The mean credit amount for the Child Tax Credit increased slightly, while the mean credit addite data decreased slightly when the new mortgage data was used.
 These results show that the use of the new CPS ASEC presence of mortgage variable will only slightly impact the tax model data.
 However, these results will need to be benchmarked to administrative date before implementing these changes.